 If you are in the U.S. on an employment visa, your sponsor (employer) cannot stop you or your family from getting FAP.

-DHHS workers may share information with the U.S. Citizenship and Immigration Services (USCIS) when an applicant has a final order of deportation against him or her.
+MDHHS workers may share information with the U.S. Citizenship and Immigration Services (USCIS) when there is a final order of deportation against an applicant.
 The same is true if USCIS or an immigration judge determines an applicant is unlawfully present.

 What If My English is Limited?

-DHHS must provide you with an interpreter if you need one.
+MDHHS must provide you with an interpreter if you need one.
 You also have a right to bring your own interpreter if you prefer.
 The application is also available in different languages.
-You can also apply online, and have someone help you.
+You can apply online, and have someone help you.

-If you have questions about whether your immigration status makes you eligible for FAP, contact your local DHHS office.
+If you have questions about whether your immigration status makes you eligible for FAP, contact your local MDHHS office.
 Your local legal services office may also be able to help you.
-Use Find a Lawyer to find legal services in your area.
+Use the Guide to Legal Help to find a legal services office in your area.